Postgraduate study in Geotechnical Engineering

 What can you study in Geotechnical Engineering?

-Our Master of Engineering Studies in Geotechnical Engineering is designed for students with an academic engineering background who are intending to advance their understanding of soil mechanics and rock mechanics in relation to geotechnical challenges.
+Our Master of Engineering Studies in Geotechnical Engineering is designed for students with an academic engineering background who intend to advance their understanding of soil mechanics and rock mechanics in relation to geotechnical challenges.

 New Zealand is a stimulating country in which to practise geotechnical engineering, with its young and varied geology, seismic activity and diverse rainfall patterns.
 Many unique problems occur here as a result, and these present challenges that require innovative and novel solutions.

 Some of the research areas and course topics include: